alimohebbi/test-reuse-study/semantic_matching_evaluator/evaluator/README.md

    ```
    python run_all_combinations.py
    ```
-1. Results are saved in the `results_rank.csv` file.
+1. Results are saved in the `results.csv` file.

 > Note: if you stop the framework while it is evaluating configurations, in the next run it will resume from the last evaluated configuration.